-Ideal Candidate for Receding Gums Treatment
+Candidates for Receding Gums Treatment

 Dr. Ari Moskowitz may suggest that you consider a gum graft (also called a gingival graft) if you have had periodontal disease that has caused gum recession.
 Gum disease is actually one of the most common causes of receding gums, which studies suggest affects up to 12 percent of the population.

-Benefits of Gum Grafting
+What Are The Benefits of Gum Grafting?

 - Your teeth will be protected, rather than exposed.

 - You will have less likelihood of sensitivity caused by exposed teeth roots.

 - You will have a reduced chance of losing a tooth to gum disease.

 - You will reduce the areas where gum disease causing bacteria can hide and thrive.